Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains

-We examine the following two structures: \begin{enumerate} \item a fully-connected DNN with size \textbf{1-1000-1000-1000-1} (\textbf{normal}). \item a MscaleDNN-2 with five subnetworks with size \textbf{1-200-200-200-1}, and scale coefficients of $\{1,2,4,8,16\}$. (\textbf{Mscale}). \end{enumerate} Since the value of the exact solution is small, we show the relative $L^2$ error for both cases.
+Since the value of the exact solution is small, we show the relative $L^2$ error for both cases.
 As in practice, the exact solution is unknown, therefore, we also show the training loss for both examples, which could be used as a possible criteria to terminate the training.
-For example 1 as shown in Fig. \ref{e9}, the training loss in Fig. \ref{e9}(a) and the error in Fig. \ref{e9}(b) have similar trends, that is, the training loss and the error of the MscaleDNN converge faster to smaller values, compared with the normal DNN.
+For example 1 as shown in Fig. \ref{e9}, the training loss in Fig. \ref{e9}(a) and the error in Fig. \ref{e9}(b) have similar trends, that is, the MscaleDNN converge faster to smaller values, compared with the normal DNN.
 For example 2 shown in Fig. \ref{e14}, the MscaleDNN shows a similar advantage over the normal DNN.
 These examples indicate that with by just monitoring the training loss, MscaleDNN solves the PB equations with non-smooth solution over singular domains much faster and with better accuracy.

 For illustration, we show a cross section of the solution in the second example.
 The reference solution is obtained by the FDM.
 Numerical solutions on the line $x_1 = x_3 = 0$ obtained by FDM($h=0.02$), normal DNN($5000$ epochs) and MscaleDNN($5000$ epochs) are shown in Fig. \ref{e9f}.
-The output of the normal fully connected network gives a wrong solution in the interior of the singular domain while the MscaleDNN gives satisfactory approximation to the reference solution.
+The output of the normal fully connected network gives a wrong solution in the interior of the singular domain while the MscaleDNN gives a satisfactory approximation to the reference solution.